HackTheForce2D/HapticSoftware/README.md

 SFML:
 http://www.sfml-dev.org/tutorials/2.3/

 Box2D:

-Necessary files are included, no need to download anything If you need to download it anyway, the source files can be downloaded from the link below https://github.com/erincatto/Box2D
+Necessary files are included, no need to download anything.

+If you need to download it anyway, the source files can be downloaded from the link below https://github.com/erincatto/Box2D